/ HALion Developer Resource / HALion Tutorials & Guidelines / How-tos /

 Animation Properties with Additional Parameters

-This integration empowers the manipulation of SVG elements and their subordinate objects through diverse avenues.
+This integration enables the manipulation of SVG elements and their subordinate objects in various ways.
 Each associated parameter governs a specific facet of the animation.
-For instance, one parameter might change object rotation, while another parameter concurrently adjusts dimensions, color properties, and so forth.
+For instance, one parameter might change object rotation, while another parameter concurrently adjusts dimensions, color properties, etc.

 ❕ To animate SVGs without the utilization of UI scripts, see Animating Switches Using SVGs for details.